Geometric Models and Variation of Weights on Moduli of Parabolic Higgs Bundles over the Riemann Sphere: a Case Study: Combinatorial description of parabolic weight polytopes

 On the other hand, interior chambers on each parabolic weight polytope are effectively classified in terms of the convex geometry of interior semi-stability walls.
 This is formalized in the next two results.

-\begin{proposition} Every 2-cell in the boundary of a given tetrahedral cell in $\partial\qB_{\sbul}$ is the intersection of the latter and an interior semi-stability wall of the given parity.
-Consequently, the restriction $\qW_{\sbul}\vert_{\qB_{\sbul}}$ is equal to the pyramid of $\qB_{\sbul}$ over the apex $v_{1/2}$. \end{proposition} \begin{proof} It follows from lemma \ref{lemma:level-set} that the interior semi-stability wall corresponding to a partition $= I\sqcup I' = \{1,2,3,4\}$ under \eqref{eq:wall-id-2} is uniquely represented as the convex hull of 6 vertices, obtained by deleting the pair $\{v_{I}, v_{I'}\}$ (whose Hamming distance is equal to 4).
+\begin{Proposition} Every $2$-cell in the boundary of a given tetrahedral cell in $\partial\qB_{\sbul}$ is the intersection of the latter and an interior semi-stability wall of the given parity.
+Consequently, the restriction $\qW_{\sbul}\vert_{\qB_{\sbul}}$ is equal to the pyramid of $\qB_{\sbul}$ over the apex $v_{1/2}$. \end{Proposition}

+\begin{proof} By Lemma~\ref{lemma:level-set}, the interior semi-stability wall corresponding to a partition $I\sqcup I' = \{1,2,3,4\}$ as in \eqref{eq:wall-id-2} is the convex hull of 6 vertices, obtained by removing $\{v_{I}, v_{I'}\}$ (of pairwise Hamming distance 4) from the set of 8 vertices of given parity.
 In this set of 6 vertices, there exist exactly 8 triples of vertices whose pairwise Hamming distance is equal to 2, so that each triple spans a 2-cell in $\partial \qB_{\sbul}$.
-It follows from proposition \ref{prop:W-hull} that every tetrahedral cell in $\partial \qB_{\sbul}$ is uniquely expressed as the convex hull of one of these triples and either $v_{I}$ or $v_{I'}$, in such a way that its intersection with each of the 4 interior semi-stability walls in $\qB_{\sbul}$ retrieves the 2-cells in its boundary.
+It follows from Proposition~\ref{prop:W-hull} that every tetrahedral cell in $\partial \qB_{\sbul}$ is uniquely expressed as the convex hull of one of these triples and either $v_{I}$ or $v_{I'}$, in such a way that its intersection with each of the 4 interior semi-stability walls in $\qB_{\sbul}$ retrieves the 2-cells in its boundary.
 The second claim is immediate from the convexity of $\qB_{\sbul}$, since $v_{1/2}$ is the common intersection of all interior semi-stability walls of given parity. \end{proof}

-\begin{corollary}[Classification of interior chambers] Every interior chamber is the intersection of a choice of side regions $\{\beta_{I} < \vert I\vert -2 : I\in\qI\}$ to all interior semi-stability walls for a unique partition set $\qI\subset P_{\sbul}(\{1,2,3,4\})$.
-Equivalently, it is the interior of the convex hull of the apex $v_{1/2}$ and the tetrahedral cell in $\partial\qB_{\sbul}$ spanned by $\left\{v_{I'}: I'\in\qI\right\}$. \end{corollary} \begin{proof} It follows from proposition \ref{prop:int-w} that interior chambers in each polytope $\qB_{\sbul}$ can be parametrized by a choice of side of all interior semi-stability walls.
+\begin{Corollary}[classification of interior chambers] Every interior chamber is the intersection of a choice of side regions $\{\beta_{I} < \vert I\vert -2 \colon I\in\qI\}$ to all interior semi-stability walls for a unique partition set $\qI\subset P_{\sbul}(\{1,2,3,4\})$.
+Equivalently, it is the interior of the convex hull of the apex~$v_{1/2}$ and the tetrahedral cell in $\partial\qB_{\sbul}$ spanned by $\{v_{I'}\colon I'\in\qI\}$. \end{Corollary} \begin{proof} It follows from Proposition~\ref{prop:int-w} that interior chambers in each polytope $\qB_{\sbul}$ can be parametrized by a choice of side of all interior semi-stability walls.
 Any of these choices is defined and parametrized by a unique partition set under the correspondence

 given that for any partition $\{1,2,3,4\}=I\sqcup I'$, the open regions $\qR_{I}$ and $\qR_{I'}$ satisfy